AtharvaGitProfile/JobChangeMLDataAnalysis/README.md

 ## Dataset

-Source: Kaggle HR Analytics Job Change dataset
+Source: Kaggle HR Analytics Job Change dataset.

 The dataset includes demographic, education, experience, company, and training attributes used to predict whether a professional is likely to change jobs.